weihuoya/as2lib/trunk/ant/readme.txt

    library symbols can be directly specified as attributes in the swf ant task.
    For more information take a look at the API documentation of the org.as2lib.ant.Swf class or the swf samples.

+4. As2api Ant Task

+   The as2api ant task uses as2api to generate HTML API documentation from ActionScript 2.0 source files.
+   For more information take a look at the API documentation of the org.as2lib.ant.As2api class.